opensearch-project/documentation-website/_opensearch/query-dsl/query-string.md

 `fields` | String array | The list of fields to search (for example, `"fields": ["title^4", "description"]`).
 Supports wildcards.
 `default_field` | String | The field in which to search if the field is not specified in the query string.
 Supports wildcards.
 Defaults to the value specified in the `index.query.default_field` index setting.
 By default, the `index.query.default_field` is `*`, which means extract all fields eligible for term query and filter the metadata fields.
 The extracted fields are combined into a query if the `prefix` is not specified.
 Eligible fields do not include nested documents.
 Searching all eligible fields could be a resource-intensive operation.
 The `indices.query.bool.max_clause_count` search setting defines the maximum value for the product of the number of fields and the number of terms that can be queried at one time.
 The default value for `indices.query.bool.max_clause_count` is 4,096.
 `allow_leading_wildcard` | Boolean | Specifies whether `*` and `?` are allowed as first characters of a search term.
 Default is `true`.
 `analyze_wildcard` | Boolean | Specifies whether OpenSearch should attempt to analyze wildcard terms.
-Some analyzers do a poor job at this task, so the default is `false`.
+Default is `false`.
 `analyzer` | String | The analyzer used to tokenize the query string text.
 Default is the index-time analyzer specified for the `default_field`.
 If no analyzer is specified for the `default_field`, the `analyzer` is the default analyzer for the index.
 `quote_analyzer` | String | The analyzer used to tokenize quoted text in the query string.
 Overrides the `analyzer` parameter for quoted text.
 Default is the `search_quote_analyzer` specified for the `default_field`.
 `quote_field_suffix` | String | This option lets you search for exact matches (surrounded with quotation marks) using a different analysis method than non-exact matches use.
 For example, if `quote_field_suffix` is `.exact` and you search for `\"lightly\"` in the `title` field, OpenSearch searches for the word `lightly` in the `title.exact` field.
 This second field might use a different type (for example, `keyword` rather than `text`) or a different analyzer.